lastloop/ll-kirbytag-image/README.md

 [Download the files](https://github.com/lastloop/ll-kirbytag-image/archive/master.zip) and place them inside `/site/plugins/ll-kirbytag-image`.

 ## Setup

-The sizes can be specified in your `site/config/config.php`.
-The default sizes are shown below:
+The image widths can also be specified in your `site/config/config.php`:

 ```php
 return [